askmeegs/build-a-platform-with-krm/2-how-krm-works/README.md

 # 2 - How KRM Works

-Now that you have a Kubernetes environment to work with, let's deploy the CymbalBank application, formatted as KRM, to one of the clusters.
+Now that you have a Kubernetes environment to work with, let's learn the basics of the Kubernetes Resource Model.
+This demo has 4 parts.

 ## What you'll learn